Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 The trust funds now hold only special issues, but they have held public issues in the past.

 This is important to understand.
-The government sells these "special issue" bonds to the Trust Fund, takes the cash from the sale and puts it in the General Fund to spend.
+The government sells these "special issue" bonds to the Trust Fund, takes the cash from the sale and spends it.
 In return, the Trust Fund owns these bonds.
 Therefore, the contents of the Trust Fund is nothing but debt that will have to be repaid.

 • In fact we currently have over $2.9 trillion in surplus.
 No. According to ssa.gov, we have $23.1 trillion in unfunded liabilities.